tudo-physik-e4/MCBench/README.md

-# MCBench: Monte Carlo Sampling Benchmark Suite
+# MCBench - Monte Carlo Sampling Benchmark Suite

 The **MCBench** benchmark suite is designed for quantitative comparisons of Monte Carlo (MC) samples.
 It offers a standardized method for evaluating MC sample quality and provides researchers and practitioners with a tool for validating, developing, and refining MC sampling algorithms.